Heckel-clarina

 The heckel-clarina is a single reed, conical bore instrument made of metal, resembling a soprano saxophone.

 It has the fingering of the oboe and a clarinet-type single-reed mouthpiece.
 Two versions were available: a sopranino in E-flat and a soprano in B-flat.
 According to Heckel's promotional materials, the heckel-clarina's tone resembled that of a cor anglais in its low register, a saxophone in the middle, and a clarinet in its upper range.
-The compass of the B♭ instrument is:
+The range of the B♭ instrument is:

 The clarina was found very effective as a solo instrument.
 The instrument is not to be confused with the heckelphone-clarinet, also a very rare conical bore single reed woodwind by Heckel but lower in pitch and made of wood.